TRANSPORT &

 Tour Description

-After pick up by our guide at the port of Limassol, our excursion takes us via Phassouri citrus groves and vineyards to reach Petra tou Romiou, the symbol of Paphos city.
+Begin with a scenic drive through Phassouri's citrus groves and vineyards, arriving at Petra tou Romiou (Aphrodite's Rock), the symbol of Paphos city.
+This iconic coastal site symbolizes love and beauty in Cypriot mythology.
 Legend tells us that here, Aphrodite, the goddess of Cyprus, was born from the foam of the sea and was carried by the waves on the coasts of Cyprus to Paphos—the sacred place where Aphrodite was venerated.

 The religion of Cyprus in antiquity was that of ancient Greece.
 Most of the Olympian gods were worshipped in Cyprus but the most important cult was that of Aphrodite, the Cypriot goddess.
 She is the embodiment of the fertilizing dynamism of Love, fertilizing the whole nature and spreading happiness.
 Archaeological evidence and inscriptions bear witness of the existence of numerous sanctuaries and temples dedicated to the goddess throughout Cyprus.

-The tour continues to Paphos, one of the most beautiful places of Cyprus.
+Continue to Paphos, a World Heritage Site and one of the most beautiful places of Cyprus—a charming harbor town with Roman ruins, medieval churches, and vibrant culture.
 Of Phoenician origin, although the region was inhabited since Neolithic times, in Hellenistic and Roman times it was the capital of Cyprus and home of the Aphrodite cult, as well as of other pre-Hellenic fertility deities.

 Paphos houses the colorful Dionysos mosaics, picturesque churches, medieval monasteries, museums, countless antiquities, and a lovely harbor guarded by a small castle.
 The present city of Paphos, together with Palepafo, was declared a World Heritage Site in 1980 due to the exceptional value, both historical and architectural, of the remains of villas, palaces, theaters, fortresses and tombs.
 The findings include the sanctuary of Aphrodite, a necropolis of the eleventh century BC, the sanctuary of Apollo, catacombs, baths of the Byzantine period and Middle Ages, and more.